apache/directory-fortress-core/README.txt

 last updated: November 11, 2011

-This document contains instructions to download, compile, test and use the Fortress Identity Access and Management system.
+This document contains instructions to download, compile, test and use the Fortress Identity and Access Management system.
 Fortress is released under BSD open source license as specified within this package.
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 0:  Prerequisites
 ###################################################################################
 1. Internet access to retrieve source code from OpenLDAP GIT and binary dependencies from online Maven repo.

+NOTE: The Fortress build.xml may run without connection to Internet iff:
+- The Fortress source modules have been downloaded
+- The binary dependencies are already present in FORTRESS_HOME/lib folder
+- Local mode has been enabled on target machine.
+Local mode can be enabled by adding this property to build.properties: local.mode=true

 2. GIT installed to target environment.
 2. Java SDK Version 6 or beyond installed to target environment
 3. Apache Ant 1.8 or beyond installed to target environment